lnadora/ECE411-Team3/README.md

 Current program functionality:

     - Connects to the internet
-    - Retrieves time from NIST server
-    - Retrives temp and humidity from the sensor
+    - Retrives temp from the sensor
-    -- Samples every x seconds set by DHT_UPDATE_DELAY (currently every 5s)
+    -- Samples every x seconds set by DHT_UPDATE_DELAY (currently every 1s)
-    --- This functionality is currently based on the NIST time from the server.
     --- Should be changed to just using millis()
-    - Prints temp and humidity on the OLED
-    -- Uses U9g2 library.
+    - Prints temp,current and set temperature,and Ip  on the OLED -- Uses U9g2 library.
     --- lots of examples in the examples folder.
     --- left some example code in the program commented out
     - Buttons move the stepper motor
-    -- BUTTON_A moves the stepper clockwise
+    -- BUTTON_A turon on the system
-    -- BUTTON_B moves the stepper counter-clockwise
+    -- BUTTON_B tuen off the system
+    -- BUTTON_C Increase the setting tem
+    -- BUTTON_D decrease the setting tem
     -- Buttons labeled as BUTTON_A, BUTTON_B, BUTTON_C, BUTTON_D
     --- Button pins are 26,25,33,14 respectivly
     - Website can control stepper motor
-    -- Through some exprimenting it was found how the data is transmitted
+    - Website can achieve the stable temperature system -- Through some exprimenting it was found how the data is transmitted
     --- This is documented in the .js file and the .cpp file.